MinchinWeb/colourettu/docs/upgrades.rst

 Upgrading
 =========

-This page is to give hints on upgrade between version of colourettu.
+This page is to give hints on upgrading between version of colourettu.

 0.1.1 -> 1.0
 --------------